-When an oral hearing is held
+When a Public Hearing is held

-11. Oral hearings are open to the public and are usually held in the Commissioners' offices at Church House, Great Smith Street, London SW1P 3AZ (near Westminster Abbey and the Houses of Parliament).
-If you let us know you are attending, we may send you a copy of the Committee paper in advance or you can download it from our website.
+11. Hearings are open to the public and are usually held in the Commissioners' offices at Church House, Great Smith Street, London

+SW1P 3AZ (near Westminster Abbey and the Houses of Parliament).
+However, during the current circumstances they may need to be held virtually via 'Zoom'.
+If a hearing is held, we will let you know the arrangements for attending (in person or virtually) and details will also appear on our website.
+If you let us know you are attending, you can download it from our website.

-What happens at an oral hearing?
+What happens at a Public Hearing?

-- 12. The Committee conducts public hearings fairly, in accordance with the principles of natural justice.
-These principles include managing any conflicts of interest properly and transparently, ensuring the public hearing is conducted fairly to all concerned and providing all parties with a reasoned decision once it is reached. - 13.
-Objectors and supporters of the proposals will be able to speak to the Committee.
+- 12. The Committee conducts public hearings in accordance with the principles of natural justice.
+These principles include managing any conflicts of interest transparently, ensuring the public hearing is conducted fairly to all concerned and providing all parties with a reasoned decision once it is reached. - 13.
+Objectors to and supporters of the proposals may be able to speak to the Committee.
 The objectors will speak first, followed by the supporters, and then any diocesan representatives, each group for a maximum of 10 minutes.
 Speakers should bear in mind that the Committee will have read all the circulated documents, so they do not need to repeat word for word the points made in writing. - 14.
 Normally, up to three speakers can be heard within the 10-minute time limit for those objecting or supporting the proposals.
 These time limits may be varied or more speakers allowed, at the Chair's discretion, to ensure a case is properly understood and considered and a decision can be made fairly. - 15.
 Objectors and supporters may be asked beforehand to nominate three spokespersons and inform the Commissioners' case officer of their choices.
 At the meeting, if speakers were not chosen in advance or there is any disagreement or concern, the Chair will decide who will speak.
 Speakers will be chosen so that their views reflect as wide a range of points as possible from the representations.
 Normally only people who made representations (including petition signatories) will be asked to speak.